lhes23/docker-containers/README.md

+# How to create a Multi Wordpress Hosting on AWS EC2 Instance

-# Install docker container to AWS EC2 Ubuntu
+## Install docker container to AWS EC2 Ubuntu

-> Create a new Instane on AWS EC2
+> Create a new Instance on AWS EC2
+>
+> Update and upgrade
+>
+> Then Install docker and docker-compose

 `sudo apt update && sudo apt upgrade -y`